The non-existence of some Galois representations of moderate dimension in small characteristic

 The case where the Galois group $G$ has $p$-length $0$ (so that $K$ is tamely ramified at $p$) is easily dealt with: \begin{prop} Let $K/\Q$ be a finite Galois extension whose Galois group $G$ has $p$-length $0$.
 Let $d\geq 2$.

-If $p\in\{2,3\}$, there exist no irreducible $p$-ramified representations $\br:G_\Q\lra\GL_d(\bF_p)$ with $\Q_{\br}=K$. \end{prop} \begin{proof} With $N=0$ and $p=2$, we get from Proposition \ref{prop:upper_bound_C} that $|d_K|^{1/n}<2$, and then from Odlyzko's (unconditional) Table 2 that $n<3$, which forces the Galois group to be abelian and hence not have irreducible representations of dimension $>1$.
+If $p\in\{2,3\}$, there exist no irreducible representations $\br:G_\Q\lra\GL_d(\bF_p)$ with $\Q_{\br}=K$ and $p$-ramified. \end{prop} \begin{proof} With $N=0$ and $p=2$, we get from Proposition \ref{prop:upper_bound_C} that $|d_K|^{1/n}<2$, and then from Odlyzko's (unconditional) Table 2 that $n<3$, so the Galois group is abelian and hence has no irreducible representations of dimension $>1$.

 With $p=3$ we get $|d_K|^{1/n}<3$, so Odlyzko's Table 2 gives $n<4$, which we rule out in the same manner. \end{proof}

 \begin{prop} Let $K/\Q$ be a finite Galois extension whose Galois group $G$ has $p$-length $1$.
 Let $d\geq 2$.